 Morgan’s division crossed the Ohio River; captured two steamboats, sinking one of them; fought and overtook 400 Home Guards on July 8-9, 1863.
 He stayed in Corydon long enough to rob the county treasury, loot the town merchants, place a levy on the flour mills, and steel all the local horses leaving the division’s tired ones behind.
 The raid continued through Indiana and Ohio for 17 more days covering over 1,000 miles before General Morgan surrendered, making it the longest calvary raid of the Civil War.

 I tried to find a cache at the park.
 After reading the description and hint, I determined it was supposed to be a bullet under the American flagpole.
 After reading a few more logs, I found out it was no longer there.
 In cacher terminology…it needs maintenance!
 On the way to my next stop, I met a prosecuting attorney that worked for an Indiana county.
 That VANilla just attracts people.

-Next I stopped at Story Inn, in the town of Story with a population of two and a resident ghost.
+From Corydon, I continued north 1.5 hours to the Story Inn, in the town of Story, Indiana with a population of two and a resident ghost.
 The Story Inn is a quaint hotel with a handful of rooms, a garden, a bar, a patio, and according to all the magazine articles a great restaurant.
 In addition, it is rumored to be haunted by the Blue Lady.
 No one knows who she is, but apparently she visits when you turn on the bedside lamp in the blue room.